App aims to make 'Hey Sexy' a sound of old New York

-NEW YORK Exasperated by the wolf whistles and cat calls that seem to be the universal welcome for women passing construction sites?
+NEW YORK, April 24 Exasperated by the wolf whistles and cat calls that seem to be the universal welcome for women passing construction sites?
 New York City is creating an app for that.

 City Council Speaker Christine Quinn, who is expected to run for mayor in 2013, said on Tuesday that $20,000 in city funding has been approved for development of a mobile-phone application to fight sexual harassment on the streets and subways.